tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 ``./gm0``.
 To initialize this directory::

     tahoe grid-manager --config ./gm0 create

-This example creates an actual grid, but it's all just on one machine with different "node directories".
-Usually of course each storage server would be on a separate computer.

 (If you already have a grid, you can :ref:`skip ahead <skip_ahead>`.)